-SHW486.1 Each time a horse is out of lead, a judge is required to deduct one point.
-The penalty for being out of lead is cumulative and the judge will deduct one penalty point for each quarter of the circumference of a circle or any part thereof that a horse is out of lead.
-A judge is required to penalize a horse I/2 point for a delayed change of lead by one stride where the lead change is required by the pattern description.
+SHW486.1 Each time a horse is out of lead, a judge is required to penalize by one point.
+The penalty for being out of lead is cumulative and the judge will deduct one penalty point for each one quarter (1/4) of the circumference of a circle or any part thereof that a horse is out of lead.
+A judge is required to penalize a horse 1/2 point for a delayed change of lead by one stride where the lead change is required by the pattern description.

-SHW486.2 Deduct I/2 point for starting circle at a jog or exiting rollbacks at a jog up to two strides.
-Jogging beyond two strides, but less than I/2 circle or I/2 the length of the arena, deduct two points.
+SHW486.2 Deduct 1/2 point for starting circle at a jog or exiting rollbacks at a jog up to two strides.
+Jogging beyond two strides, but less than 1/2 circle or 1/2 the length of the arena, deduct two points.

-SHW486.3 Deduct I/2 point for over or under spinning up to I/8 of a turn; deduct one point for over or under spinning I/8 to I/4 turn.
+SHW486.3 Deduct 1/2 point for over or under spinning up to 1/8 of a turn; deduct one point for over or under spinning 1/8 to 1/4 turn.
+A horse can only be assessed one over or under spin penalty per maneuver.

-SHW486.4 A I/2 point penalty deduction will be given for failure to remain a minimum of 20 feet (6 meters) from the wall or fence when approaching a stop and/or rollback.
+SHW486.4 A 1/2 point penalty deduction will be given for failure to remain a minimum of 20 feet (6 meters) from the side of the arena when approaching a stop and/or rollback.

 SHW487.
-In patterns requiring a run-around, failure to be on the correct lead when rounding the end of the arena will be penalized as follows: for I/2 the turn or less, one point; for more than I/2 turn, two points.
+In patterns requiring a run-around, failure to be on the correct lead when rounding the end of the arena will be penalized as follows: